2snEM6/N26Connector/README.md

 # N26Connector
 A simple script to connect your N26 bank account to a Google Sheets cell.

+(I was tired of inputting my current balance manually into my Google Sheet's sheet, so why not)

 ## Usage
 Type in `N26("usableBalance",  "your email",  "your password",  cellReference)` into a Google Sheet cell.